The new Electric Car Grant (ECG) brings discounts of up to £3,750 on zero-emission cars costing up to £37,000.

 10. Citroen e-Berlingo

-The electric Citroen Berlingo makes this list for its seven seats and vast boot – it is a van, after all.
-Choose the XL version to get the seven seats, and even with all the options ticked you’ll still be comfortably under the maximum price for the grant.
-You could also opt for the electric Peugeot Rifter, Vauxhall Combo Life or Toyota Proace City Verso – they’re all the same beneath the badges.
+The electric Citroen Berlingo makes this list for its vast boot and three Isofix points across the back row.
+Stick to the M model to ensure you get the grant – annoyingly, the seven-seat XL model isn't included.
+You could also opt for the electric Peugeot Rifter or Vauxhall Combo Life – they’re all the same beneath the badges.
 All built in Britain, too.